maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 3. Choose css : review proof styles in top-level css and choose/propose styles for Parsons Please choose one list above the other!
 4. Nested lists
-5. double tap
+5. Auto-size (i. internal best guess; ii. js iframe dynamic rescaling)
-6. Auto-size (i. internal best guess; ii. js iframe dynamic rescaling)
+6. Confirm MathJax default
-7. Confirm MathJax default
+7. User button for vertical vs. horizontal
-8. User button for vertical vs. horizontal
+8. Add in an option "fixed".
+When we have "submit all and finish" we don't want to allow users to then drag things.
+This is an edge case for after the quiz.
+I think we can achive this by adding in an argument to the JSON in the student's input "fixed", and this will get sent to the block.
+We can talk about this.

 Later
 1. Hashing keys